nch0w/net-garage/README.md

 # net-garage

-Build a neural network from your browser and help it learn
+Build a neural network from your browser and help it learn (HackMIT 2022)

 [LIVE DEMO](https://nch0w.github.io/net-garage/)